MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-and-troubleshoot.md

 An SBC is considered healthy if statistics at the moment of sending the call shows that the SBC sends Options every minute.

-When a call made the following logic applies.
+When a call is made, the following logic applies:

 - The SBC was paired at 11.00 AM.
 - The SBC sends options at 11.01 AM, 11.02 AM, and so on.